S-PScripts/chromebook-utilities/README.md

 # https://github.com/3kh0/ext-remover/discussions/1532
-Want to see exclusive exploits unavailable here?
-Click the link above!
+**All exploits in this repo have been moved to the Discord server linked above.**

 # 📦 Chromebook Utilities Collection - Operating since 2023